 This course, built in collaboration with Google, follows on from Programming for Everyone I. In the first half of the course, you will learn how to leverage your Python skills to treat the internet as a source of data.
 The second half of the course will teach you the fundamentals of Structured Query Language (SQL) and database design.
 By the end of the course, you will improve your programming skills and learn how to build a range of applications.
 Prerequisite: CSC 110 or MAT 215

-Prerequisites CSC 110 OR MAT 215
+School of Humanities, Sciences and Technology Prerequisites CSC 110 OR MAT 215